enormandeau/gawn/README.md

 ## Running the pipeline

-For each new project, get a new copy of the **GAWN** repository from the sources listed in the **Installation** section and copy your data in the `03_data` folder.
+For each new project, get a new copy of the project's repository from the sources listed in the **Installation** section and copy your data in the `03_data` folder.